mohak0011/socialmedia-app/README.md

 # socialmedia-app
- a social media app similar to facebook
+ a social media app created using react js similar to new metaverse app